yannick-beot-sp/vscode-sailpoint-identitynow/README.md

   - Default value: `%x/exportedObjects`
 - `vscode-sailpoint-identitynow.sP-Config.multipleFiles.filename`: Define the pattern for the SP-Config filename as multiple files for multiple resources.
 It will be concatenated to the export folder.
 These filenames are not confirmed.
   - Default value: `%o/%S.json`
+- `vscode-sailpoint-identitynow.sP-Config.auth.baseUrl` : Define the default base URL for authentication.
+It will be used during the access token loading.
+The values are for non-vanity urls and can be : `api.identitynow.com`  or `login.sailpoint.com`
+  - Default value : `login.sailpoint.com`
 - `vscode-sailpoint-identitynow.export.forms.filename`: Define the pattern to export forms from a tenant
   - Default value: `%x/Forms/Forms-%t-%y%M%d-%h%m%s.json`
 - `vscode-sailpoint-identitynow.export.form.filename`: Define the pattern to export a single form from a tenant